Crio-Winter-of-Doing-2021/JUMBOCASH-T8/README.md

 5. Sort transactions according to different fields in ascending or descending order.
 6. View overall cashflow summary of current year through graph.
 7. View list of entities added.
-8. See reports on various transactional parameters for current year, current month and current week.
-9. Provide relevant insights based on the frequency of transactional - the total balance in and out, etc.
+8. Provide relevant insights based on the frequency of transactional - the total balance in and out, etc.
-10. Able to edit existing transactions and entities.
+9. Able to edit existing transactions and entities.
-11. Login/Sign Up.
+10. Login/Sign Up.

 ## Demo Video: